Block Calculator(AAC & Concrete Blocks - Wall Area, Volume & Quantity Estimation)

 Calculate blocks required for walls instantly.

-Use this block calculator to estimate the number of AAC and concrete blocks required for wall construction based on wall dimensions, block size, and mortar thickness.
-Supports standard and custom block sizes with accurate wastage calculation.
+Use this block calculator to estimate AAC and concrete blocks needed for wall construction based on wall size, block dimensions, mortar thickness, and wastage, with support for standard and custom block sizes.

 Approximate results for planning only.
 Verify with a professional.